• Daniel Baker

 Herman Bavinck, The Christian Family[4]

 "Sex and sexual difference" are not hard to distinguish.
 A boy has boy parts and physiology, and a girl has girl parts and physiology.
-A man is male (at birth), and a woman is female (at birth).
+A man is male (from conception), and a woman is female (from conception).
+Birth is the universal "gender reveal party" that shows instantly whether the parents have a boy or a girl.
 Changing various externalities of our body after birth might change how we appear, but it doesn’t change what we are.
 In other words, creation trumps any alteration.

 Precision gets more difficult when we go beyond biology, but unless we do, we haven’t said very much.
 Let's turn to the second part of each definition.